jchuong/jchuong.github.io/_posts/2015-12-26-pilot-metropolitan.md

 This makes the Metropolitan one of the best starter fountain pens which will always have a use even when the new fountain pen collector moves onto more expensive pens.

-*Disclaimer*: I purchased this pen with my own money and was not compenstated for this review.
+*Disclaimer*: I purchased this pen with my own money and was not compensated for this review.